Buddha Temple in Dehradun (Entry Fee, Timings, History)

 Tibetan Buddhist Monastery Dehradun

-When I reached the Buddha Temple in Dehradun, I was really amazed by how grand it looked.
+When I reached the Tibetan Temple Dehradun, I was really amazed by how grand it looked.
 The place was huge, with pretty gardens, a big hall for prayers, and really nice buildings.

 While I walked around the temple area, I saw many monks doing their daily activities.
 Some were meditating in the gardens, and others were studying.
 Seeing how dedicated and faithful they were made me feel very humble.